top of page

 Procesión del Silencio Photo by Frank Coronado

-Viernes Santo (Good Friday) is perhaps the most solemn day of the week.
-After dark, the Procesión del Silencio moves silently through the streets of Oaxaca City.
-Participants wear black robes and hoods; the only sounds are drums and the shuffling of feet.
-The procession is deeply moving, offering a unique reflection and cultural observation setting.
+Viernes Santo (Good Friday) is one of the week's most solemn days.
+After dark, the Procesión del Silencio moves quietly through Oaxaca City.
+Participants wear black robes and hoods, with only the sound of drums and shuffling feet breaking the silence.
+The atmosphere is deeply moving, perfect for reflection and cultural observation.

 • silencio – silence